Scal3/Scal3/README.md

 <ul>
   <li>💼 Now my commercial experience is 2+ year </li>
   <li>🔠 Now my English is B2 </li>
-  <li>🔭 I have been studing at the Yandex Practicum Java developer course (jun 2023 - april 2024) </li>
+  <li>🔭 I have been studying at the Yandex Practicum Java developer course (jun 2023 - april 2024) </li>
   <li>👨‍🎓 I have finished the Yandex Practicum web-developer course (feb.
 2021 г. - nov.
 2021 г) </li>
-  <li>😻 I love programming so much, I have been studing almost every day </li>
+  <li>😻 I love programming so much, I have been studying almost every day </li>
   <li>🔫 I like to play games, sport, any activities </li>
   <li>😎 Smile, you are cool </li>
 </ul>